ColleagueRiley/raw-mouse-input/README.md

 XUngrabPointer(display, CurrentTime);
 ```

-On Windows, pass a NULL rectangle pointer to ClipCursor inorder to the cursor.
+On Windows, pass a NULL rectangle pointer to ClipCursor to unclip the cursor.

 ```c
 ClipCursor(NULL);